mwerlitz/jackson-wrapped/README.md

         }
 - respects the standard annotations like `@JsonProperty`, `@JsonIgnore`, ...
 - respects views via `@JsonView` on properties
-- supports views on the created virtual property via `@JsonWrapped(value="myVirtualProp",views={View.class})`, views of multiple annotations with the same name are combined, configuration on properties has precedence
+- supports views on the created virtual property via `@JsonWrapped(value="myVirtualProp",views={View.class})`, views of multiple annotations with the same name for the virtual property are combined, configuration on property level has precedence
 - supports filtering of properties by `@JsonFilter` and the created virtual properties
 - supports wrapping of properties produced by `@AnyGetter`